epidemicz/oracle-11g/README.md

 # Usage

 ## Prerequisites
+Warning: Oracle moved the download location.
+Below is updated with the best information I can find today, but mostly untested for now because I can't get into their system right now with my account.

-Download database installation files from [Oracle Site](https://www.oracle.com/database/technologies/112010-linx8664soft.html) and unpack them to **install** folder.
+You need to register an Oracle account, download the installation files from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/osdc/faces/SoftwareDelivery) and unpack them to **install** folder.

+They are difficult to find, search for the Database 11g (11.2.0.4).
+When you "check out" you have to choose which software you want to download, just uncheck Database and Clusterware, choose the platform and download your full client.

+Originally, these were the file names.
+I am not sure if these align with what you can find on the Oracle Software Delivery Cloud today.
 - linux.x64_11gR2_database_1of2.zip
 - linux.x64_11gR2_database_2of2.zip